vobi-io/vobees-doc/versioned_docs/version-2.0.0-alpha.48/migrating-from-v1-to-v2.md

 ## Example migration PRs

-You might want to refer to our migration PRs for [Create React App](https://github.com/facebook/create-react-app/pull/7785) and [Flux](https://github.com/facebook/flux/pull/471) as examples of how a migration for a basic Vobees v1 site can be done.
+You might want to refer to our migration PRs for [Create React App](https://github.com/facebook/create-react-app/pull/7785) and [Flux](https://github.com/facebook/flux/pull/471) as examples of how a migration for a basic Docusaurus v1 site can be done.

 ## Support

-For any questions, you can ask in the [`#vobees-1-to-2-migration` Discord channel](https://discordapp.com/invite/kYaNd6V).
+For any questions, you can ask in the [`#docusaurus-1-to-2-migration` Discord channel](https://discordapp.com/invite/kYaNd6V).
 Feel free to tag [@yangshun](https://github.com/yangshun) in any migration PRs if you would like us to have a look.

 ## Versioned Site